LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 * *ca.patorum.com*
 * *ca.patorum.net*

-These domains should be chosen keeping in mind that they will have to be maintained for a long time (for the entire lifetime of the certificates issued on your Amplia instance, which is typically several years).
-They also need to be allocated exclusively for the Amplia instance -- using a virtual directory (subfolder) on a domain hosting another web application is not supported.

-The chosen access domains should be created on the DNS servers (either A or CNAME records) pointing to the server on which Amplia will be installed.

 > [!TIP]
 > One of the access domains may me the domain on which the Amplia dashboard will be accessed.

+These domains should be chosen keeping in mind that they **will have to be maintained for a long time** (for the entire lifetime of the certificates issued on your Amplia instance, which is typically several years).

+> [!NOTE]
+> Using a virtual directory (subfolder) on a domain hosting another web application is not supported

+The chosen access domains should be created on the DNS servers (either A or CNAME records) pointing to the server on which Amplia will be installed.

 > [!TIP]
 > You do not need an SSL certificate for your access domains.
 Since X.509 recommends that CRLs be distributed over HTTP instead of HTTPS, the